 Public health funerals are no-frills services and do not include flowers, viewings, obituaries or transport for family members.
-You cannot choose the funeral director or the date or time of a public health funeral.
-Burials may take place in an unmarked graved shared with other people.
+You cannot choose a funeral director or the date or time of a public health funeral.
+Burials may take place in an unmarked grave, known as a common grave, that may be shared with other people.

 Every local authority provides details about how they carry out public health funerals in their area and practices can vary.
 Councils have a responsibility for people who died within their boundary and may not take into account where the person had lived.

 Sometimes when someone dies, no next of kin can be found.
 In other circumstances, families may be unable, or unwilling, to pay for the funeral.

 The person who has died may have been cared for by the local authority, been homeless, or living alone.

 The local authority will do their best to trace and notify a person’s closest relatives, termed their next of kin, through any contact details or paperwork left by the person who died.